brandad-systems/container-stats/README.md

         --group-by-prefix    Group containers by prefix
         --group-by-suffix    Group containers by suffix
     -h, --help               Prints help information
-    -s, --sort               Sorts containers by memory used --top                Use docker top.
+        --json               Print as json instead of a table -s, --sort               Sorts containers by memory used --top                Use docker top.
 Not supported on windows & significantly slower, but correctly detects multiple processes per container